Australian rules football in Western Australia: Between the Wars

 In 1921, Western Australia hosted the first national carnival, known as the 1921 Perth Carnival it went on to win all of its matches to take the title from Victoria.

 In 1921, the WAFL introduced the Sandover Medal, for the fairest and best player over a season, as voted by the field umpires.
 The medal has been awarded annually ever since.

-Claremont entered the league in 1926, bringing the number of teams back to seven.
+Claremont entered the WAFL in 1926, bringing the number of teams back to seven.

 In 1932, the WAFL was renamed the Western Australian National Football League (WANFL) - the "national" concept in the name being adopted by the SANFL and a couple of other leagues a few years earlier.

 Swan Districts entered the league in 1934.
 The eight competing sides still remain today and are generally referred to as the "traditional eight clubs".

 Despite WA's poineering efforts in junior development early in the century, by the 1930s the game had all but disappeared from the public school system and a lack of juniors was beginning to hurt the senior leagues, in response the WAFL re-commenced a junior development program.

-Because of World War Two, the league only ran an "under age" competition between 1942–44.
+Because of World War Two, the league only ran an "under age" competition between 1942 and 1944.
 However, the three premierships won during this time are given equal status to any other, in official records.
 All clubs competed, with the exception of Swan Districts who could not form a team in 1942, although they were back in 1943.